Our carrot and tomato juice recipe creates a juice that nurtures the body and the soul in 10 minutes.

 - 1/2 cup water

 - Place your cut-up tomatoes, carrots, and mint leaves in the juicer and collect the juice.
-Add the juice to a large pitcher.
+Add to a large pitcher.

 - Add the rest of the ingredients and stir until the sugar is dissolved.